-The fund is designed for investors who plan to retire in, or close to, the fund's target date - that is, the year designated in the fund's name.
+The fund is designed for investors who plan to start withdrawing funds to meet higher education expenses in, or close to, the fund's target date - that is, the year designated in the fund's name.
 However, investors may purchase shares of the fund throughout the life of the fund, including after the target date.
-In an effort to achieve the fund's overall investment objective, the fund will continue to provide equity and fixed income exposure in varying amounts after the target date has passed.